-As the name indicates, this company is dedicated to writing a will and other relevant legal documents in Hong Kong.
-It answers all your most pressing concerns and questions about making a will, including the difference between Living Wills and Last Wills and Testaments, and safe storage of wills.
+Professional Wills Limited will answer all your most pressing concerns and questions about making a will, including the difference between Living Wills and Last Wills and Testaments, and safe storage of wills.
 Certain terms that are used often while making a will such as executors, trustees, keyman insurance, Bona Vacantia (for all Brit expats) and intestacy are explained well on the website.
-The key takeaway is that it is important for all parents in Hong Kong to make a will for the sake of their partner and children, so it’s best not to delay the decision.

 If you have a partner from a different country, children born in different countries, overseas assets or you intend to retire somewhere other than here, you need cross-border planning while writing a will in Hong Kong.
 It’s one of the specialities of Carey Suen Will Services.
 The company answers many questions such as civil partnerships, digital wills (regarding online presence and assets) and understanding inheritance tax for UK citizens.

 Amy Kwan, a qualified solicitor in Australia and Hong Kong, believes that in many Asian countries, a will is seen as something that only the wealthiest or the eldest one in the family requires because it is only needed for the resolution of disputes.
-She launched Good Wills as a will-writing and a will-consulting service in Hong Kong and is striving to change that perception by listening to the clients and then helping them draft a will that is tailor-made to their needs and wishes to take care of their loved ones.
-The service covers everything from appointing executors and trustees to distribution of assets, finalising guardian(s) for minor children to making arrangements for a fur baby.
+She launched Good Wills as a will writing and a will consulting service in Hong Kong and is striving to change that perception by listening to the clients and then helping to draft a will that is tailor-made to your needs and wishes to take care of their loved ones (including fur babies).